An Off-Broadway Christmas Miracle

 Maybe for those who live in one of the main American cities watching a Christmas movie set in a city works but for me I feel more of a warmth for those which take place in a more rural, picturesque setting.
 I mention this because "Christmas Encore" is a Hallmark movie set in the city and whilst we have buildings adorned with lights and garlands I don't get the same wintry, magical feeling that those set in a small town tend to deliver.
 Maybe it is because you get the hustle & bustle of city life along with the noise of cars and the dirty snow from the roads that it just doesn't do it for me as much as others do.

 But in truth "Christmas Encore" actually features a storyline which could easily have taken place in a rural community where we have a woman falling for someone she once knew whilst they work on a theatre production together.
 Add to that the threat of the theatre being shut down and there is nothing other than the location which makes "Christmas Encore" feel any different to many other made for TV Christmas movies.
 But in truth that isn't a bad thing as whilst "Christmas Encore" didn't give me the wintry feeling it does deliver the easy to watch romance and community spirit.

 What this all boils down to is that "Christmas Encore" feels like they took a routine Hallmark Christmas movie and transposed it to a city location.
-For me it doesn't deliver the warmth which I come to love from Hallmark Christmas movies but still has a nice story.
+For me it doesn't deliver the warmth which I have come to love from Hallmark Christmas movies but it still has a nice story.